-Seattle Motorcycle Accident Attorney
+Seattle Motorcycle Accident Attorneys

-Washington Motorcycle Accident Recoveries
+Washington Motorcycle Accident Case Results

 - $225,000 recovery for leg fracture in Seattle motorcycle accident.

 - $220,000 recovery for a man who sustained a concussion and fractured ribs when he was hit while riding his motorcycle in Pierce County, WA.

 - $175,000 recovery for a man who injured his clavicle and ribs when a car swerved and knocked him off his motorcycle in Bellevue.

 Over the years, we've witnessed many motorcycle collisions and a wide variety of associated injuries.
 Because of a motorcycle's size and exposure, injuries to riders are often severe, demanding a great deal of medical attention and rehabilitation to fully recover from.